porech/engarde/README.md

-# engarde - Don't loose that packet!
+# engarde - Don't lose that packet!

 ## What is engarde?
 engarde is a network utility specifically designed to create a point-to-point tunnel over multiple network (tipically Internet) connections, ensuring that the tunnel stays up and healty without a single delay or package loss, as long as at least one of the connections is working.